sukriy/store-transaction/README.md

-the application handles buying and selling, calculates the amount of store stock, to calculate store profits
+Application handles buying and selling, calculating the amount of stock, to calculate store profits

 Language : PHP, Javascript, MySql, HTML